 Worship at First Lutheran

-- Our worship is vigorous.
+- Our worship is vibrant.
 The whole assembly is invited into full, active, and conscious participation in the liturgy.

-- Our worship is liturgical.
+- Our worship is traditional.
 We draw on the great traditions of the church throughout the ages to guide us in our worship.

 - Our worship is inviting.
 We welcome all people to worship with us, and our worship invites all into the fellowship of the Holy Trinity.